 Before you share your desires with someone, you must first be comfortable with them yourself.
 If you are trying to introduce ABF/ANR to your current partner, keep in mind that you are almost certainly your partner’s first introduction to the concept.
 As a result, you will be leading them.
 If you are comfortable, they’ll feel more comfortable too.
 And although our sexually-repressive culture tries to say otherwise, almost everyone has a bit of kink in there somewhere–so embrace your inner passion.Getting comfortable with your desire for ABF/ANR serves two important purposes: first, you’ll be modeling the type of positive behavior you hope your partner follows; second, your comfort will help to normalize ABF/ANR, making it easier for your partner to accept as part of your relationship.
 Fear of rejection or having your desires dismissed as “perverse” is intimidating, but making yourself vulnerable and putting your trust in your partner’s acceptance is the best first step for a healthy ABF/ANR experience.

 In that sense, finding a new partner who is already on the same page is significantly less daunting.
 When searching for a partner, you may want to cast as wide a net as possible by posting on a popular forum like craigslist (where I made many connections and eventually found a long-term partner) or a dating website (many people seeking a certain fetish partner create dating accounts without photos or personal information that could reveal their identity), which enables you to find partners nearby.
 When posting in search of a partner, always be up front about your intentions.
 Are you looking for casual ABF or a committed ANR?
-Will the relationship be sexual or platonic?
+Will the relationship be platonic?
 Are you looking to add other elements (dom/sub, role-play, etc.)?
 Then be clear about who you’re looking for.
 Does age matter?
 Relationship status?
 Commuting distance?

 When responding to a post, be similarly honest about yourself and your desires.
 Most importantly, be respectful–and actually read the post.
 My inbox was flooded with messages from men (some merely a “hey baby ;)” or a “whats ur cup size”) who clearly either barely skimmed my post, or didn’t read it at all.
 This was incredibly frustrating.